Chocolate has been estimated to be around 2000 years old, and there’s evidence that people have been devouring it as early as 1900 B.C. (no wonder!)

 So, does chocolate go off?
 The answer is yes, it does.

-This could be putting your chocolate in the cupboard or pantry, or for a longer term solution, into the freezer.
+This could be putting your chocolate in the cupboard or pantry, or for a longer-term solution, into the freezer.
 If it’s summer, perhaps put the chocolate in the fridge.

 But remember: the fridge is the last option!

-Doing this your chocolate can keep for up to 2 years!
+By doing this, your chocolate can keep for up to 2 years!